Brand Name: Actos

 - Thiazolidinediones, including pioglitazone and rosiglitazone, cause or exacerbate congestive heart failure in some patients

-- After initiation of these drugs, as well as after dose increases, observe patients carefully for signs and symptoms of heart failure (including excessive, rapid weight gain; shortness of breath; and/or swelling [edema]); if these signs or symptoms develop, the heart failure should be managed according to the current standards of care; furthermore, discontinuation or dose reduction of these drugs must be considered
+- After initiation of these drugs, as well as after dose increases, observe patients for signs and symptoms of heart failure (including excessive, rapid weight gain; shortness of breath; and/or swelling [edema]); if these signs or symptoms develop, the heart failure should be managed according to the current standards of care; furthermore, discontinuation or dose reduction of these drugs must be considered

-- The drugs are not recommended for patients with symptomatic heart failure; initiation of these drugs in patients with established NYHA class III or IV heart failure is contraindicated
+- The drugs are not recommended for patients with symptomatic heart failure; initiation of these drugs in patients with established NYHA Class III or IV heart failure is contraindicated

 - This medication contains pioglitazone.
 Do not take Actos if you are allergic to pioglitazone or any ingredients contained in this drug.